ironmansoftware/universal-code/README.md

 * `powershellUniversal.appToken`: An app token for communicating with the Universal REST API.
 An app token will be granted the first time the extension starts up.
 * `powershellUniversal.url`: The URL to your PowerShell Universal server.
-* `powershellUniversal.samplesDirectory`: Directory for samples.
-* `powershellUniversal.syncSamples`: Whether to synchronize samples from GitHub.
 * `powershellUniversal.localEditing`: Whether to edit local configuration files or using the REST API
 * `powershellUniversal.connections`: An array of connections.